CHECKING / SAVINGS

 While credit unions and banks perform many of the same financial functions, terminology surrounding the two can be quite different.

-For example, credit unions serve the needs of their members while banks talk about their account holders — or simply their customers.
+For example, credit unions serve the needs of their members, while banks refer to their account holders — or simply their customers.
 Credit unions also use different names for the accounts they offer.
 For example, credit union members have share accounts while bank customers have checking and savings accounts.

 If you’ve ever wondered what a credit union share account is and why each institution describes such similar services so differently, we’re here to unravel the mystery and explain why it matters.